 It’s been a big factor for some time, in part because mobile usage has exploded.
-Hence it as a priority in terms of Google’s algorithm.
+Hence it is a priority in terms of Google’s algorithm.

 Google’s announcement about its upcoming search ranking update spotlighted Core Web Vitals.
 It is a collection of metrics to quantify the “user experience” factor of a website

-The second criteria measures how quickly a website becomes responsive once the user navigates to it.
+The second criteria measures how quickly a website performance becomes responsive once the user navigates to it.

 The third metric is how much a website’s layout shifts during the page loading process.
 This problem, known as “cumulative layout shift,” is what causes the frustrating experience of having the text you were reading suddenly shift out of view.